TheWolverine - How Michigan Football Players Performed In The Senior Bowl

 How Michigan Football Players Performed In The Senior Bowl

-Running back Chris Evans and long snapper Camaron Cheeseman were on the American Team, while wide receiver Nico Collins, fullback/tight end Ben Mason and cornerback Ambry Thomas resided on the National Team.
+Running back Chris Evans was on the American Team, while long snapper Camaron Cheeseman, wide receiver Nico Collins, fullback/tight end Ben Mason and cornerback Ambry Thomas resided on the National Team.
 Evans did not make an appearance in the game, despite being lauded for his skills in practice all week.

 The National Team, coached by Miami Dolphins head coach Brian Flores, defeated the American Team, 27-24.